Without You (David Bowie song)

 "Without You" is a song written and recorded by David Bowie in 1983 for his fifteenth studio album Let's Dance.
 It was released as a single by EMI America in the Netherlands, the US, Japan and Spain in November 1983.

-The front cover features artwork by the pre-eminent artist Keith Haring, back cover photograph is by longtime Bowie collaborator Denis O'Regan.
+The front cover features artwork by Keith Haring, while the back cover photograph is by longtime Bowie collaborator Denis O'Regan.

+Reception

+The song was described as "a wonderful Chic-recalling arrangement that features a curiously restrained Bowie gliding effortlessly over the tightly constructed, bouncy framework" with sparse lyrics.

+Sarah Blasko named it among her 2 favourite Bowie songs.